 Dichelachne crinita, commonly known as the longhair plume grass, is a type of grass found in Australia, New Zealand and islands off the Pacific Ocean.
 It is often seen on sandy soils near the sea as well as woodlands.
 The flowering panicles are open and feathery at maturity.

-Violet Wing Cool Wave is a fast growing, long lasting trailing pansy for Spring and Autumn.
-Yellow centers, with white petals that have dark violet tips.
+Raspberry Wing Cool Wave is a fast growing, long lasting trailing pansy for Spring and Autumn.
+Yellow petals with dark maroon colored tips.
+Offers better branching and a more mounding habit that matches the newest varieties in the series.
 Avg.
 24,415 seeds/oz.
 Packet: 10 seeds.